iAbel1478/gymproject/README.md

 # Security/Privacy:

-*Config comes from .env, and inputs are validated/typed in FastAPI schemas; UI never stores PII. @.env.example#1-1 @Dockerfile#17-31
+*Config comes from .env, and inputs are validated/typed in FastAPI schemas; UI never stores PII. @.env.example#1-1 @Dockerfile#17-31.
+Beyond this, there is no considerable risk - no user data collected and site is secure.

 # *Ops:
 Logs flow to the FastAPI console (visible via uvicorn), and the frontend dev server prints requests; run script spawns dedicated windows for monitoring.
 Known limits: predictions assume stationarity and don’t yet handle missing CSV rows gracefully. @run.ps1#1-35